A Racial Program for the Twentieth Century

-A Racial Program for the Twentieth Century (occasionally A Radical Program for the Twentieth Century) was a hoax that first gained public notoriety on June 7, 1957, during a debate on the Civil Rights Act of 1957, when Rep. Thomas Abernethy of Mississippi read a reputed quotation from it into the Congressional Record:
+A Racial Program for the Twentieth Century (occasionally A Radical Program for the Twentieth Century) was the imaginary book title of a 1950s hoax purporting a foreign communist plot to increase racial tensions in the United States.
+The hoax gained public notoriety when a congressman read a supposed quotation from the book to argue against the Civil Rights Act of 1957.
+The phony quotation was later traced to the antisemite Eustace Mullins.

-We must realize that our party's most powerful weapon is racial tensions.
+On June 7, 1957, during a debate on the Civil Rights Act of 1957, Rep. Thomas Abernethy of Mississippi read into the Congressional Record a supposed quotation from the nonexistent book, which was purported to have been written by an "Israel Cohen" in 1912.
+It said: "We must realize that our party's most powerful weapon is racial tensions.
 By propounding into the consciousness of the dark races that for centuries they have been oppressed by whites, we can mold them to the program of the Communist Party.
 In America we will aim for subtle victory.
 While inflaming the Negro minority against the whites, we will endeavor to instill in the whites a guilt complex for their exploitation of the Negroes.
 We will aid the Negroes to rise in prominence in every walk of life, in the professions and in the world of sports and entertainment.
-With this prestige, the Negro will be able to intermarry with the whites and begin a process which will deliver America to our cause.
+With this prestige, the Negro will be able to intermarry with the whites and begin a process which will deliver America to our cause."